chinapedia/wikipedia.abstract.en/Page/Carbon_monoxide.md

 Occurrence

-MOP_CO_M.ogv Carbon monoxide occurs in various natural and artificial environments.
+Carbon monoxide occurs in various natural and artificial environments.
 Typical concentrations in parts per million are as follows:

   ---------------------------------------------------------------------------------------------------------------------------------------
   _ppmv: parts per million by volume (note: volume fraction is equal to mole fraction for ideal gas only, see volume (thermodynamics))_